DandelionSprout/adfilt/Wiki/RegEx conversions.md

 * `\ \+\ ` → `\ i][href*=`

 ## Letters suited for backslash obfuscation when using RegEx
 According to Sublime Text build 4143.
-Results are case-sensitive, but what they match is believed to ''not'' be case-sensitive.
+Results are case-sensitive, but what they match is believed to <i>not</i> be case-sensitive.
 * i, j, m, o, y, E, F, I, J, M, O, T, Y